algorinfo/datawords/README.md

 **Datawords** emerge after two years of solving different projects that required NLP techniques like training and saving Word2Vec ([Gensim](https://radimrehurek.com/gensim/)) models, finding entities on text ([Spacy](https://spacy.io/)), ranking texts ([scikit-network](https://scikit-network.readthedocs.io/en/latest/)), indexing it ([Spotify Annoy](https://github.com/spotify/annoy)), translating it ([Hugging Face](https://huggingface.co/docs/transformers/index)).

-Then to use that libraries some pre-processing, post-processing tasks and transformations were also required.
+Then to use those libraries some pre-processing, post-processing tasks and transformations were also required.
 For this reasons, **datawords exists**.

-Sometimes it’s very opinated (Indexing is over text, and not over vectors like Annoy allows), sometimes gives you freedom and abstract classes to expand the functionality.
+Sometimes it’s very opinated (Indexing happens over text, and not over vectors besides Annoy allows it), and sometimes gives you freedom and provide you with helper classes and functions to use freely.

 Another way to see this library is as an agreggator of all that excellent libraries mentioned before.